sqlxpert/lights-off-aws/README.md

 A sample use case is toggling the deletion of an `AWS::EC2::ClientVpnTargetNetworkAssociation` at the end of the work day while leaving other AWS Client VPN resources intact.
-At 10¢ per association per hour, this can save up to $650 per year.
-Temporarily restoring VPN access during off-hours is as simple as performing a stack update, or adding the next multiple of 10 minutes to the `sched-set-Enable-true` tag!
+At 10¢ per hour, this can save up to $650 per year.
+Temporarily restoring VPN access during off-hours is as simple as performing a manual stack update, or temporarily adding the next multiple of 10 minutes to the `sched-set-Enable-true` tag!

 To make your custom CloudFormation template compatible with Lights Off,